analytics & research

 - Evaluating the effectiveness of online advertising campaigns and search engine promotion.

-- Identifying weak spots in structure, navigation and content of a website.
+- Identifying weak spots in the structure, navigation, and content of a website.

 - Optimizing the line of products.